-Derek Ferguson is the Chief Operating Officer of Robin Hood Foundation.
-Prior to his current position at Robin Hood, Derek was COO at REVOLT after serving as the Chief Growth Officer of Combs Enterprises ("P.Diddy").
-He joined Combs Enterprises in 1998 and has been a trusted advisor to Mr. Combs ever since, serving as CFO and managing all business operations for Mr. Combs and his brands.
+He joined Combs Enterprises in 1998 and was a trusted advisor to Mr. Sean Combs for 19 years, serving as CFO and managing all business operations for Mr. Combs and his brands.
 Derek has helped to develop some of Mr. Combs most important deals, including: negotiating a distribution contract from Comcast for Revolt TV; the acquisition of Enyce Clothing from Liz Claiborne; the successful launch of Sean John Clothing; launching Blue Flame Marketing; negotiating several joint venture deals involving Bad Boy Records.
-In his current role, Derek advises Mr. Combs on all new business and investment opportunities.

 Prior to joining Combs Enterprises, Derek was the Vice President of Finance and Operations for BMG Special Products, a division of BMG Entertainment.
 He began his tenure at BMG Entertainment in January 1996 as Vice President of Worldwide Finance.
 He had previously served as the Chief Operating Officer of Urban Profile Communications Inc., a start-up magazine that he co-founded.
 The magazine was sold in 1991 at which time Derek joined Bain and Company.
 Ferguson’s professional career began in 1985 when he worked for three years at Coopers and Lybrand (C&L) as an auditor and mergers and acquisitions analyst.
 He earned his CPA during his tenure at C&L.